9.1 Health Promotion

 Food for Thought

-Health promotion for people / who are impacted communities impacted by substance use?
-“Health promotion in the substance use field works at a broader level than substance use prevention, with the aim of strengthening health, well-being and resiliency, reducing stigma, and addressing the root causes of harmful behaviours” (Canadian Centre of Substance Use and Addiction, 2014, p.
-1).
+How can we use health promotion for people / who are impacted communities impacted by substance use?
+“Health promotion in the substance use field works at a broader level than substance use prevention, with the aim of strengthening health, well-being and resiliency, reducing stigma, and addressing the root causes of harmful behaviours” (2).
 This could be through affordable housing initiatives, playground development, school-based nutrition programs and more.
 Health promotion benefits individuals as well as communities and can be a strategy for supporting both people who use substances and people with a substance use disorder.

 Transcript